OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-transcript-recording/csharp/README.md

    - `{{Microsoft-App-id}}` - Generated from Step 1 (Application (client) ID)is the application app id
    - `{{TenantId}}` - Generated from Step 1(Directory (tenant) ID) is the tenant id
    - `{{MicrosoftAppPassword}}` - Generated from Step 1.14, also referred to as Client secret
-   - `{{domain-name}}` - Your application's base url.
-E.g. https://12345.ngrok-free.app if you are using ngrok and if you are using dev tunnels, your URL will be like: https://12345.devtunnels.ms.

 **This step is specific to Teams:**

 - **Edit** the `manifest.json` contained in the  `AppManifest` folder to replace your Microsoft App Id `{{Microsoft-App-id}}` (that was created when you registered your bot earlier) *everywhere* you see the place holder string `{{Microsoft-App-id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)